-On behalf of the administration, faculty, and staff, it is my pleasure to welcome you to Shepherd Hill Regional High School for the 2023-2024 school year!
+The administration, faculty, and staff are excited to usher in the 2024-2025 school year!
 In 1973, the communities of Dudley and Charlton opened the doors to a regional high school that remains to this day "...committed to excellence...with pride and unity."
-I challenge each and every student to embrace this mission on a daily basis.
-There are a variety of academic and extracurricular opportunities available to help students develop their skills while exploring interests.
-The entire staff is committed to creating a safe, positive learning environment.
-I encourage each student to strive for academic achievement in the classroom and to become actively involved in one of the school's many extracurricular activities.
+We challenge every student to embrace this mission on a daily basis.
+There are a variety of academic and extracurricular opportunities available to help students develop their skills while exploring their interests.
+The entire faculty is committed to creating a safe, positive learning environment.
+We encourage each student to strive for academic achievement in the classroom and to become actively involved in one of the school's many extracurricular activities.

 This Handbook contains important information pertaining to school policies, procedures and expectations.
 It is reviewed annually by the Shepherd Hill School Council and approved by the Dudley-Charlton Regional School Committee.
-I respectfully ask all students, parents, and families to take the time to review the Handbook and become familiar with its contents.
+We respectfully ask all students, parents, and families to carefully review the Handbook and become familiar with its contents.